primer3-org/primer3web/README-primer3-web.txt

 ** This will put the constituent files in the current working directory.

-3. Build primer3_core (anywhere) and copy or move it to directory containing the files from primer3-web-cgi-bin-3.0.0.tar.gz
+3. Build primer3_core (anywhere) and copy or move it to the directory containing the files from primer3-web-cgi-bin-3.0.0.tar.gz.
+Also copy the directory ./src/primer3_config to this directory.
+(Background: running primer3_core requires the directory primer3_config and its contents.
+This directory is provided in primer3-web-cgi-bin-3.0.0.tar.gz as ./src/primer3_config/.
+By default this primer3_config needs to be in the current working directory when primer3_core is executed.)

-Depending on the structure of your web site you may have to adjust some of the URLs in the .htm
+4. Depending on the structure of your web site you may have to adjust some of the URLs in the .htm
 .html, or .cgi files.
 You might have to fix the #! headers in the .cgi files to point to your perl.